-Join Ben Long for an in-depth discussion in this video Protecting and deleting images, part of Shooting with the Nikon D7000.
+Join Ben Long for an in-depth discussion in this video Protecting and deleting images, part of Nikon D7000 Essential Training.

 There are a few different philosophies about deleting images.…Some people like to delete images that they think are bad, so that they don't…drown an image a lot when they start their post-production process.…Other people say you should never delete an image, because you never know…whether it might be useful or not later.…For the sake of this discussion, let's split the difference, and say that there…will occasionally be images that you know will have zero utility later.…those images where your finger is in front of the lens, or you left the lens…cap on for example.…Your camera provides a number of ways to delete images as well as to lock images…so that they can't be deleted.…